 Theatre Arts offers five Certificates of Achievement in the areas of Theatre Management, Acting, Stagecraft, Makeup, and Costuming.
+The Theatre Arts Certificate Advisory Board was finalized spring 2015 and the first meeting was held on March 30, 2015.

 These certificate programs provide students with the educational and training foundation that they will need to qualify for entry level jobs in their selected area of emphasis.